-In 2021, tuition for full-time students at Louisiana State University and Agricultural & Mechanical College was $8,038 a year for in-state students and $24,715 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, Louisiana State University and Agricultural & Mechanical College's tuition was $8,047 a year for in-state students and $24,688 a year for out-of-state students.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you are eligible for in-state tuition can save on the total cost of attending college.
 Be sure to confirm your state's requirements for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements as well, depending on where you live.

 Explore other Louisiana colleges

 LSU has the same tuition for international students as for those from out of state.

 International students at Louisiana State University and Agricultural & Mechanical College can expect to pay around $24,715 per year, before any scholarships, grants or other financial aid.

 International students are not eligible for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.

 International students without financial need may be eligible for merit-based institutional scholarships.